michaelmiklis/Amazon-Alexa-Remote-Control/README.md

 	  (Markus Wennesheimer: https://wennez.wordpress.com/light-on-with-alexa-for-each-room/)
 	 2018-02-27: v0.9 unsuccessful logins will now give a short info how to debug the login
 	 2018-03-09: v0.9a workaround for login problem, force curl to use http1.1
+	 2018-03-12: v0.10 added support for alarms and notfications (-n parameter)